BlenderDefender/After-Creation-Menu-Template/README.md

 # After-Creation-Menu-Template
 This creates this "After Creation Menu" that pops up in the lower left corner of blender.
 This is a Template so you can use and modify in any way you want, but I spent a lot of time and work on it, so please give a link to this Github page, if you use this.
 DISCLAIMER: Theres no warranty of any functionality.

-## Licence
-This package is [Treeware](https://treeware.earth).
-If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/BlenderDefender/After-Creation-Menu-Template) to thank us for our work.
-By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.